vdhamer/Photo-Club-Hub/.github/README.md

 1. max one `localizedRemark` attached to an `organization` (club, museum) and
 2. multiple `localizedExpertise`s attached (indirectly via `Expertise`) to a `photographer`.</p>
 </details></ul>

+#### LocalizedAddress

+The `LocalizedAddress` table is a utility table to support displaying locations of Organizations (Clubs or Museums) in the required language.
+In the iOS app, it hasn't been enabled yet because the app is only in one language at any one time.
+The Photo Club Hub HTML has a tougher requirement: apart from its user interface being in one language at any one time, it needs to generate web pages like /nl/clubs/club123/ and /en/clubs/club123/ at the push fo one buton.

+To this end, LocalizedAddress stores translations of the location (Country, Town) per language.
+It fetches this data via a reverse geolocation call to an Apple server.
+And it caches the returned strings to avoid having to call that API organizations x languages (e.g. 100 x 3) times during each app run.
+For efficiency reasons, it only does such API calls if the organizations latitude/longitude have change since the previous API call for that organization/language.

 #### LocalizedRemark